 Ålesund is 285 kilometres from Trondheim, which will take you around 5 hours by car, or a little over 7 hours by bus.

 From Bergen the distance to Ålesund is 370 kilometres, which will take you around 6 hours to drive, or 9-10 hours by bus.

-Hurtigruten, The Norwegian Coastal Voyage, calls daily at Ålesund and Torvik both northbound and southbound.
+Hurtigruten, the Norwegian Coastal Voyage, calls daily at Ålesund and Torvik both northbound and southbound.

 Express boats and ferries connect the coast with passengers and goods for the local communities in the region.
-Note that queues are common in the summer, so it may pay to plan ahead and show up early.
+Note that queues are common in the summer, so it may pay off to plan ahead and show up early.

 Go hiking in Norway and discover why the locals can’t get enough of nature.
 Our most scenic landscapes are definitely best enjoyed on foot.

 You could go hiking or skiing, admire Ålesund's unique Art Nouveau architecture, explore the fjords – or just kick back and enjoy the view.